After we receive the required documents for admissions, we will evaluate your transcripts and notify you of your admission decision.

 For specific questions concerning your application, please contact the admissions office at 800-343-0049 or email@example.com.
 For specific questions concerning your visa process, please call 802-258-9236 or email firstname.lastname@example.org.

 Scholarships for International Students

 International students are eligible for merit-based scholarships up to $16,500 USD annually.
 Every applicant is considered for a scholarship and it is awarded at the time of admission.
-International students are also eligible to hold a job on campus, though they should be realistic about the number of hours per week they can realistically work (6-10 hours is typical).
-Sufficient financial resources to support study in the United States are required for immigration purposes, including documented proof of your ability to meet the total budget expectations.
-International student should budget an additional $4,000 over Marlboro’s stated expenses to cover transportation, books, and personal expenses.
-Marlboro’s 2013-2014 Academic Year Expenses can be found here.
+International students are also eligible to hold a job on campus, though they should be realistic about the number of hours per week they can work (6-10 hours is typical).

-Keep in mind that I-20s will only be issued after you have been accepted to the college, proven your ability to fund your education, and paid your $400 non-refundable enrollment deposit.
+Students are asked to complete a Certification of Finances to demonstrate an ability to fund their education.
+Keep in mind that I-20s will only be issued after you have been accepted to the college, submitted your Certificate of Finances, and paid your $400 non-refundable enrollment deposit.

 Once you enter the U.S. as a non-immigrant student, you are required to meet the following obligations in order to maintain your lawful student status.
 You must:

 - Be enrolled as a full-time student each semester at Marlboro College.
 Full-time is considered 12-18 credits per semester.